harnischllc/badder-calc/ADMIN_DASHBOARD_README.md

 # Admin Dashboard - WAR Value Calculator

 ## Overview
 The Admin Dashboard provides a comprehensive interface for managing player and team data for the WAR Value Calculator.
-It allows you to import, export, edit, and manage CSV files containing player statistics and team information.
+It allows you to import, export, edit, and manage CSV files containing player statistics and team information across different seasons.

 ## Features